-Defra’s 2018 Farm Practices Survey showed that 74% of farms know the soil type for each of their fields and 35% keep track of the organic matter content of their soil.
 The more farmers know about their soils, the better placed they are to actively make strategic management decisions to maintain and improve the health of their soil, from informed choices about cultivation methods and crop rotations to decisions regarding the input of organic matter.

 The use of compost and digestate can help improve soil organic matter, reduce the use of manufactured fertilisers and means more material is recycled into the land.

 Soil is an extremely complex system and there is still much to be researched and learned on a practical scale.
 Soil biology thrives when the chemical and physical conditions are correct.
 Soil chemical properties (like nutrient content and acidity/alkalinity) and physical properties are the most commonly measured elements.